Winter storm could become "bomb cyclone" over Great Lakes and Northeast. Maps show latest forecast.

 The winter storm on Monday is sweeping across the Great Lakes and moving into the Northeast, bringing blizzard conditions, lake-enhanced snow, high winds and an icy concoction of freezing rain, CBS News meteorologist Nikki Nolan said.
 That will be followed by a spell of light rainfall through Tuesday morning.

-Several metropolitan areas are in the path of the storm, including Green Bay, Chicago, Detroit, Indianapolis, Pittsburgh, Washington, D.C., Philadelphia, New York City and Boston.
-Some areas could see upwards of 6 to 10 inches of snow by Tuesday as a result of the wintry system.
+Several metropolitan areas are in the path of the storm, including Detroit, Pittsburgh, Washington, D.C., Philadelphia, New York City, Boston and New Orleans, as well as Buffalo and Syracuse, New York.
+Some areas could see upward of 6 to 10 inches of snow by Tuesday as a result of the wintry system.

-Along with snow, interior spots in New England should prepare for ice to accumulate, with close to one inch possible in certain places, forecasters said.
-Others could receive up to 2 inches of rainfall, while wind gusts could also reach 65 or 75 mph as the storm rolls through.
+Along with snow, interior spots in New England should prepare for ice to accumulate, with close to 1 inch possible in certain places, forecasters said.
+Other areas could receive up to 2 inches of rainfall, while wind gusts could also reach 65 or 75 mph as the storm rolls through.

 A surge of cold air is due to arrive behind the cold front, which will allow lake effect snowfall to pile up, potentially reaching 1 to 2 feet in pockets of Michigan and upstate New York.